SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 impose too many restrictions on the development ofsuccessors.

 might be indicated as "1744447.”
-The first city formed on a Dealer world is also known as “l” with numbers progressing upwards; the firstebuilt building is known as "1'; and so on.
+The first city formed on a Dealer world is also known as "l” with numbers progressing upwards; the firstebuilt building is known as "1'; and so on.
 Thus, a Dealer who has a stall in the tenth/founded storefront in the thirdlbuilt bazaar ofthe fourth city ofthe Dealer home;